jo-lund/jomon/README.md

-# Monitor
+# Jomon
 ![Screenshot](https://user-images.githubusercontent.com/18684676/211202984-10aebda2-be93-4c91-9e7c-8967045866d9.png)

-Monitor is a network forensics and passive sniffer tool.
+Jomon is a network forensics and passive sniffer tool.
 It monitors all incoming/outgoing network traffic, without the use of libpcap, and the processes that are generating this traffic.